itsfrank98/speaker_recognition_gmm_ubm/README.md

 This Python system implements a GMM_UBM approach to model its speakers.
 Its aim is to distinguish between a genuine speaker and an attacker who imitates his voice to fraud the system.
 It's tested on a dataset of italian voices that I created.
 The process consists of the following steps:
 1. **Preprocessing**: The audios are downsampled to 8kHz, converted to Mono and converted to wav in case they aren't in this format and chunked in pieces 20 seconds long
 2. **Features extraction** for both the model audios and the UBM audios
 3. **UBM training**.
 The datas for the UBM training were downloaded from here --> https://voice.mozilla.org/it/datasets.
 I used the italian dataset, that contains more than 80k files.
 I reduced them to be less than 1000 or the training phase would have took much more time (it took 2 hours with 803 files).
-The training of the UBM model was done using thr Google Colab notebook.
+The training of the UBM model was done using Google Colab notebook.
 4. **Model training** using MAP adaptation from the UBM.
 5. **Testing**: The testing consisted in three phases:
   1. In the first case, we assume that the system only knows the genuine speakers, and is tested only on the audios belonging to them.